fxmy/dmDelivery/README.md

 dmDelivery
 ==========

-message delivery system written in Erlang
+online chat written in Erlang

 based on Cowboy's websocket